nayeemmz/cmsc320Summer2019/Project3/readme.md

 **Question 4**: <em>What would a violin plot of residuals from the linear model in Question 3 vs. year look like?
 (Again, don’t do the analysis yet, answer this intuitively)</em>.
 You would answer this question in the context of the variables in Question 3.

-**Question 5**: <em>According to the assumptions of the linear regression model, what <strong>should</strong> that violin plot look like?</em> You would answer this question as general property of the residuals of the linear regression.
+**Question 5**: <em>According to the assumptions of the linear regression model, what <strong>should</strong> that violin plot look like?</em> You would answer this question as a general property of the residuals of the linear regression.
 We are looking to see if the Question 3 model fits the general assumptions.

 **Exercise 2**: <em>Fit a linear regression model using, e.g., the `LinearRegression` function from Scikit-Learn or the closed-form solution we derived in class, for life expectancy vs. year (as a continuous variable). </em>